giros-dit/python-ngsi-ld-client/docs/TemporalContextInformationProvisionApi.md

 Attribute from Temporal Representation of Entity deletion

 5.6.13 Delete Attributes from Temporal Representation of an Entity.
-This operation allows deleting an NGSI-LD Entity's Attribute (Property or Relationship).
+This operation allows deleting an Attribute (Property or Relationship) of the Temporal Representation of an Entity.
 The Attribute itself and all its children shall be deleted.

 ### Example